Plastic, Plastic, Everywhere

 But the report says that’s the exact opposite of what it should be doing.
 With the “recycle” part of “reduce, re-use, recycle” increasingly becoming less viable, Meiffren-Swango said “we need to be focusing on ways we can actually reduce in the first place.”

-Erin Ross is a science writer and researcher at Oregon Public Broadcasting in Portland, Oregon.
+Erin Ross is a science reporter at Oregon Public Broadcasting.
+She’s based in Portland, Oregon.

 IRA FLATOW: Now it’s time to check in on The State Of Science.

 SPEAKER 1: This is [?
 KERN ?]
 News.

 SPEAKER 4: [INAUDIBLE] News.

 IRA FLATOW: Local science stories of national significance.
 You know, this time of the year, chances are good that you’ll find the 1946 classic, It’s A Wonderful Life.
 It’s playing somewhere.
 Remember this prescient prediction?